 - A Survey of Phase Variable Candidates of Human Locomotion

 D. Villarreal and R. Gregg.
-To appear in IEEE Engineering in Medicine and Biology Conference, Chicago, IL, 2014.
+In IEEE Engineering in Medicine and Biology Conference, Chicago, IL, 2014.
 (PDF)

 Abstract: Studies show that the human nervous system is able to parameterize gait cycle phase using sensory feedback.
 In the field of bipedal robots, the concept of a phase variable has been successfully used to mimic this behavior by parameterizing the gait cycle in a time-independent manner.
 This approach has been applied to control a powered transfemoral prosthetic leg, but the proposed phase variable was limited to the stance period of the prosthesis only.
 In order to achieve a more robust controller, we attempt to find a new phase variable that fully parameterizes the gait cycle of a prosthetic leg.
 The angle with respect to a global reference frame at the hip is able to monotonically parameterize both the stance and swing periods of the gait cycle.
 This survey looks at multiple phase variable candidates involving the hip angle with respect to a global reference frame across multiple tasks including level-ground walking, running, and stair negotiation.
 In particular, we propose a novel phase variable candidate that monotonically parameterizes the whole gait cycle across all tasks, and does so particularly well across level-ground walking.
 In addition to furthering the design of robust robotic prosthetic leg controllers, this survey could help neuroscientists and physicians study human locomotion across tasks from a time-independent perspective.

 - Simultaneous Control of Virtual Constraints for Ankle-Foot Prostheses